erincatto/box2c/docs/simulation.md

 When you destroy a world, every body, shape, and joint is also destroyed.
 This is much faster than destroying individual objects.

-### Using a World
-The world is used for creating and destroying bodies and joints.
-These interfaces are discussed later in the sections on bodies and joints.
-There are some other interactions with Box2D worlds that I will cover now.

 ### Simulation
 The world is used to drive the simulation.
-You specify a time step and a velocity and position iteration count.
+You specify a time step and a sub-step count.
 For example:

 ```c
 float timeStep = 1.0f / 60.f;